By C. M. Ocamb

 - Plant only seed certified by official testing to be free of Leptosphaeria.

-- Avoid planting in or adjacent to a site where disease has occurred within the last 3 to 4 years; plantings within a quarter of a mile of a field containing black leg-infected crucifer residues are at high risk for developing black leg.
+- Avoid planting in or adjacent to a site where disease has occurred within the last 3 to 4 years; plantings within a quarter of a mile of a field containing Leptosphaeria-infected crucifer residues are at high risk for developing black leg.

 - Delay spring plantings until the weather is drier to avoid periods of ascospore release.

 - Bury residues after harvest by deep plowing if possible, or remove plant debris.
-Multiple flailings (up to three) followed by a shallow incorporation may be sufficient depending on amount and size of plant debris as well as environmental conditions.
+Buried turnip residues had increased rates of decomposition, compared to residues left on the soil surface, in OSU studies by Berry.
+Flailing residue reduced the population of Leptosphaeria spp., compared to no-till and shallow tillage treatments.
+Flailing the crop residues once, followed by a deeper incorporation (greater than 2-inches deep), may be sufficient as long as the residue remains buried for several years, depending on amount and size of plant debris as well as environmental conditions.

 Plant seed treated with a fungicide:

-- Coronet fungicide seed treatment (Group 7 + 11) at 3.1 to 6.2 fl oz/100 lb seed (commercial seed treaters only) plus a dye.
-Studies conducted by WSU have shown Coronet at the higher rate to be a very effective treatment for seedborne Leptosphaeria and other fungi.
+- Coronet fungicide seed treatment (Group 7 + 11) at 5.1 to 6.2 fl oz/100 lb seed (commercial seed treaters only) plus a dye.
+Studies conducted by OSU and WSU have shown Coronet at the higher rate to be a very effective treatment for seedborne Leptosphaeria and other fungi.

-- Mertect 340-F (Group 1) at 3.5 fl oz in an equal amount of water (1:1)/100 lb of seed for seed production fields in Oregon (SLN No. OR-100014).
-Mertect at 0.002 mg a.i./seed is labeled for control of Fusarium diseases in broccoli and will aid in controlling seedborne Leptosphaeria.
-Studies conducted by WSU have shown Mertect to be an effective treatment for seedborne Leptosphaeria .
+- Mertect 340-F (Group 1) at 0.002 mg ai/seed is labeled for control of Fusarium diseases in broccoli and will aid in controlling seedborne Leptosphaeria in Oregon only.
+Studies conducted by OSU and WSU have shown Mertect to be an effective treatment for seedborne Leptosphaeria.

 If leaf spots are observed in a planting, foliar sprays will help to reduce the build-up within the field: